nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 * `-a2` - specific adapter sequence to be trimmed off of reverse reads (applicable for libraries prepared with the NuGEN ovation kit)
 * `--paired` - specifies data are paired-end
 * `--output_dir` - the output directory to store results
+* `--clip_R1` - number of bases to trim off the 5' end of each R1 read (optional, for use with library prep kits that use random priming, such as TruSeq(EpiGnome))
+* `--clip_R2` - number of bases to trim off the 5' end of each R2 read (optional, for use with library prep kits that use random priming, such as TruSeq(EpiGnome))
+* `--three_prime_clip_R1` - number of bases to trim off the 3' end of each R1 read AFTER adapter trimming. (optional, for use with library prep kits that use random priming, such as TruSeq(EpiGnome))
+* `--three_prime_clip_R2` - number of bases to trim off the 3' end of each R2 read AFTER adapter trimming. (optional, for use with library prep kits that use random priming, such as TruSeq(EpiGnome))
 * positional arguments represent the input read files, 2 of them if paired-end data